brownbaglunch/java-webhook/README.md

 * move or create alias `bblfr` on the index name
 * remove the old indices

-Data are available in elasticsearch:
+Data are then available in elasticsearch:

 * [baggers](http://localhost:9200/bblfr/doc/_search?pretty)

+It also monitors Pull Requests and validate that the json file is still correct.

 ## Run